LettError/designSpaceRoboFontExtension/README.md

 ## Report
 * This panel shows a very basic validation report of what needs to be done and where the UFOs are, etc.

-## Notes
-* This extension uses the [DesignSpaceDocument](https://github.com/LettError/designSpaceDocument) reader and writer.
-* The editor does not support **anisotropic** designspace locations (variable fonts don't either).
-If you open a file with an anisotropic coordinate (for instance exported from Superpolator) only the horizontal value will be used.
-* The `Generate` button in the toolbar might not work in older RoboFont versions.
-* If you open a designspace exported from **Superpolator** that contains rules, the specific glyph masters will not be editable in this version.

 ## Todo
 * Separate validation for MutatorMath and Varlib use.
-* Maybe a teensy preview.